pthu/sahd/source/words/qallachat.md

 first_published: 2011-03-24
 last_update: 2025-10-01
 update_info:
 contributors_footnote: The first version of this article was published March 24th, 2011 as Johannes C. de Moor, ‘<span dir="rtl">קַלַּחַת</span> – stewpot’.
-For the publication in the Semantics of Ancient Hebrew Database the article was thoroughly reworked and expanded by Raymond de Hoop.
+For the publication in the <i>Semantics of Ancient Hebrew Database</i> the article was thoroughly reworked and expanded by Raymond de Hoop.
 additional_info: (WORK IN PROGRESS)
 shebanq_id: 1QLXTn

 ---